Napoleonic weaponry and warfare: Small arms and blade weapons

-The Austrian Army introduced the Girardoni M1780 repeating air rifle as a specialist weapon and used them in the Napoleonic Wars.
-A multi-shot breech loader, it only had an effective full charge range to about 150 yard.
-It was nearly silent and made no smoke or noise, but was complex and needed a significant infrastructure to support it.
-The air rifle fell out of use after 1815 as more conventional types of weapons proved superior overall, in only a few more decades, all soldiers would be gunpowder rifle equipped.
+The British did utilise the rifle such as the Baker Pattern 1800 Infantry rifle equipping some units, most notably with the creation of an entire elite rifle regiment, the 95th Regiment (Rifles).
+The Austrian Army introduced the Girardoni M1780 repeating air rifle (Repetierwindbüchse) as a specialist weapon and used them in the Napoleonic Wars.
+A multi-shot breech loader, with a 20-shot magazine, it had an effective full charge range to about 150 yard.
+It was complex and needed a significant infrastructure to support it.